- Forum

 More

-4 years 10 months ago #590
+4 years 10 months ago #590 by admin

 As long as these manufacturers do not stick with the standard, it is pretty hard to find ways for "interpreting" what's supposed to work.
 We provide a variety of data formats, even those that major manufacturers use with their basic units, but we cannot provide compatibility for non documented, individualized derivates of ILDA files.
 It can be that some other software supports this specific format too, but we decided to only support the major, bigger manufacturer's formats besides the official Standard.